Random Matrix Model for Eigenvalue Statistics in Random Spin Systems

 where $Z_{\beta }$ is the normalization factor determined by $ \int_{0}^{\infty }P\left( \beta ,r^{\left( n\right) }\right) dr^{\left( n\right) }=1$.
 This model has been used to describe the level statistics in random spin systems\ in Ref.[\onlinecite{Buijsman}], where the authors showed that $\beta $ ensemble is capable of capturing lowest-order spacing ratio distributions during thermal-MBL transition, while the fittings for higher-order ones have non-negligible deviations.
 In this work, we will not only confirm this conclusion, but also show how these deviations can be fixed.

 Both the mixed ensemble and $\beta $ ensemble incorporate the transition from WD to Poisson with tuning parameters $x$ and $\beta $, but they have sharp difference, which is easiest to see from the viewpoint of level dynamic.
-By mapping the eigenvalues of RM into an one-dimensional system of interacting classical particles, the JTPD of the former can be written into the canonical ensemble distribution of the latter, that is,
+By mapping the eigenvalues of RM into an one-dimensional system of interacting classical particles, the joint probability distribution of the former can be written into the canonical ensemble distribution of the latter, that is,

 where $U\left( E_{i}\right) \propto E_{i}^{2}$ is the background trapping potential, and $V\left( \left\vert E_{i}-E_{j}\right\vert \right) $ controls the level correlations.
 It's easy to see the choice with $V\left( x\right) \propto \log \left\vert x\right\vert $ and interaction range $h\rightarrow \infty $ corresponds to the Gaussian $\beta $ ensemble, where the Dyson index is interpreted as the inverse temperature (or equivalently, the interaction strength).